Cruising - Awards

 The Brass Winch Award – Recognition for doing something good for another boater, in terms of rendering assistance, demonstrating extraordinarily good seamanship or enhancing safety.

 The Broken Winch Award – Recognition of an unfortunate event or incident of the past season, where perhaps an aspect of good seamanship is lacking or one’s unusual actions were (sadly) witnessed.
 Launch your spinnaker upside down, perhaps?
 Have a fantastic shoal performance?

-TBD Trophy – This trophy will be awarded to a KYC cruiser who, while skippering his or her sailboat and flying the KYC burgee, sails the greatest number of nautical miles in KYC’s Home Waters between launch and haul out.
+KYC Cruisers Trophy – This trophy will be awarded to a KYC cruiser who, while on their own yacht and flying the KYC Burgee, voyages the greatest number of nautical miles in fresh water in a single season between launch and haul out.